AP Source: Angels, Anthony Rendon reach $245M, 7-year deal - WHIZ News

 The person spoke on condition of anonymity because the agreement had not been announced and was subject to a successful physical.

 Rendon is the third prized free agent to strike a big-money deal at this week’s baseball winter meetings.
-He’ll join three-time MVP Mike Trout on a team that’s made just one postseason appearance in the past decade.
+He’ll join three-time MVPs Mike Trout and Albert Pujols on a team that’s made just one postseason appearance in the past decade.

 The Angels had missed out on free agent right-hander Gerrit Cole, who agreed to a record $324 million, nine-year contract with the New York Yankees on Tuesday night, a person familiar with the deal told the AP.